dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0202.md

 then is it the group size, or the relative number of debtors and creditors, or a function of both that would bring about the erosion of group solidarity?

-162

-Conceptual Extensions

 In short, while this chapter focuses on the positive processes, there is a great deal to be developed regarding breakdowns in the social exchange processes.
 Such developments are equally important for a theory of social exchanges.

-Complementarity and Choice Between Social and Economic Capital
+### 2.5.4 Complementarity and Choice Between Social and Economic Capital

 The preceding stylized arguments suggest that both economic and social standing are meaningful criteria for survival and constitute fundamental bases for rational choices.
 Lest it sound as if it is being argued that the two types of rationality are polarized values on a continuum, and that the two types of rationality are mutually exclusive (an either-or proposition), let me hasten to add that there is no theoretical or empirical reason to propose that this should be the case.
 It is conceivable that relational and transactional exchanges are complementary and mutually reinforcing under certain conditions.
 In an ideal situation, a particular relationship may be profitable for both relational and transactional purposes.
 It may generate transactional gain for both actors, and both actors may engage in social propagation of the other party’s contribution to their own gain, thus increasing each other’s social capital.
 In this case, it is said that there is an isomorphic utility function for both the relationship and the transactions.
 An isomorphic utility function promotes exchanges between two actors, as the survival of each individual and the survival of the interacting group are both enhanced.
 In this idealized situation, the two types of rationality coexist, complement each other, and interact.

 This does not hide the potential violence between the two rationalities.
 Transactional rationality recommends abandoning a particular relationship in favor of better transactions.
 Partners in exchanges are incidental; they exist so long as and only to the extent that such part-nerships generate transactional gain.
 This principle clearly puts relational rationality in the second order of choice criterion.
 Thus, more often than not, a choice needs to be made between transactional rationality and relational rationality.7 That is, optimal transactions do not match optimal relationships.
 According to the decision rules specified earlier, then, optimizing transactions would lead to a search for alternative relationships, and optimizing relationships would lead to imbalanced transactions.
 We may speculate that the choice between the two types of exchange is related to public capital – wealth and reputation – in the 7 For primordial groups, the choice seems to favor relational rationality over transactional rationality (succession of children to properties; see Chapter 8).

-Reputation and Social Capital 163

 larger group.
 Several alternative hypotheses may be posited.
 First, when one collective capital, say wealth, is low, it is expected that individuals favor the gaining of another collective capital, say, reputation.
 In this situation, two alternative and competing hypotheses are possible.
 In one formulation, the marginal utility principle would guide the explanation.